A Coherent View on Entropy: A coherent explanation: H (system)= S(system +memory)

-The first case is that the system and memory are perfectly correlated.
+The first case is when the system and memory are perfectly correlated.
 This means that memory has perfect information about the system.
 In this case, each qubit of the system might be either $|0\rangle$ or $|1\rangle$.
-However, each memory-qubit is in the same state as that of the corresponding system-qubit \cite{correlation}.
-For example, a possible case is, ($|0\rangle$,$|0\rangle$), ($|1\rangle$,$|1\rangle$), ($|0\rangle$,$|0\rangle$), ($|0\rangle$,$|0\rangle$), ($|1\rangle$,$|1\rangle$),... .
+However, each memory-qubit is in the same state as that of the corresponding system-qubit.
+(One may assume that the system-qubit and memory-qubit is anti-correlated, which makes no difference to our arguments.)
+For example, $(|0\rangle,|0\rangle),(|1\rangle,|1\rangle),(|0\rangle,|0\rangle), (|0\rangle,|0\rangle),(|1\rangle,|1\rangle)$,... .
 Here the first (second) one in each parenthesis denotes the system-qubit (memory-qubit).
 Therefore, the total number of states $W$ is $2^n$.
-From Eq. (\ref{A}), we have,
+From Eq. (\ref{1}), we have

+Informational entropy in this case is zero because memory gives full information about the system.